 The Harmonica Masters Workshops in Trossingen, Germany were founded in 2003 by Steve Baker in cooperation with the town of Trossingen and the Hohner Musical Instrument company and he has been musical director ever since.
 They are now organised by Michaela Kitzke from the Hohner Conservatory.
 The 13th edition of the no. 1 educational event for blues harmonica in Europe opens its doors again at the end of October 2019 on the new campus in the historical heart of Trossingen, the fully renovated site of the former Hohner production facilities.
 As well as four days of classes with world class instructors, the Harmonica Masters Workshops also offer a full evening program of concerts and open sessions.
 All classes and performances take place on site within easy walking distance of each other.
 The choice of instructors has always been a mainstay of the concept.
 Every year, Steve has brought together some of the world's leading harmonica educators to join him in teaching the Master Workshops at this event.

 The international character of the Harmonica Masters Workshops has always meant that the majority of the classes have been held in English.
 As the HMW take place in Germany, in 2015 we decided to offer a Master Workshop in German for the first time, taught by Marko Jovanovic, director of the Harmonica School Berlin.
-His class has proven to be a great success and we're glad to welcome Marko back in 2016.
-He also speaks excellent English, so non German speakers need have no fear of registering for this workshop.
+His class has proven to be a great success and we're glad to welcome Marko back for the 3rd time in 2018.

 In 2019 we are very happy to announce that we have been able to engage Alligator Records recording artist and harmonica maestro Dennis Gruenling to teach a class on Blues Chromatic - a great chance to study with one of the modern masters of the instrument.